andrewbaxter/openfdap/readme.md

 ## Short

-This is a simple alternative to LDAP based around a single JSON tree and HTTP API.
+FDAP is a simple alternative to LDAP based around a single JSON tree and HTTP API.

 ## Longer